groboclown/petronia/README.md

 There are some applications that just don't do well without the title bar.
-For those applications, you can add a regular expression (or exact string matcher) to the ApplicationConfig.
+For those applications, you can add a regular expression (or exact string matcher) to an ApplicationConfig.
 To test out the names of the applications, you can run the `petronia.discover_apps` application.

 ### Monitor Order and Size